 The level of the contributions is calculated on the basis of the current pension income and the assets in the current contribution year.
-Women over 64 and men over 65 are exempt.
+Women and men after reaching the reference age.
 For unemployed married persons contributions are considered paid if the wage-earning spouse pays at least double the minimum amount.